CataIana/twitch-modlogging/README.md

 ### Installation

+* Ensure you have at least python 3.6 installed

 * Clone the repo with `git clone https://github.com/CataIana/twitch-modlogging.git` in your preferred terminal application

-* Python 3.6 and up supported only.

 * Install the required dependencies `cd twitch-modlogging && sudo pip3 install --upgrade -r requirements.txt` on linux.
 On windows run cmd as admin and run `pip install --upgrade -r requirements.txt`